Reception Rooms: 4

 This deceptively grand, stone built property, commonly referred to as the ‘Chocolate Box House’, is believed to date back to the 1640’s.
 In present day, it is abundant with original period features that have been sympathetically restored during a extensive renovation, merging seamlessly with modern connotations to provide a stunning and elegant family home.
 Set across three floors, each room offers unique views to include uninterrupted rolling countryside and the nearby Farleton Knott through large windows and beautifully retained original features such as cornicing, picture rails, wooden panelling and the stone flagged floors of the beautiful English Hardwood kitchen and utility.
 A total of four reception rooms to the ground fl oor make this the ideal home for entertaining, most impressive of which is the drawing room with double doors opening into an elegant conservatory.
 There a total of five double bedrooms set across the first and second floor, all of which benefit from ensuite facilities.
 One of the bedrooms sits within the former staff quarters, benefitting from a kitchenette to create fantastic secondary accommodation fit for dependent relatives or guests alike.
 Lane House sits within an approximate 1 acre plot with beautifully kept formal and informal gardens that include neat lawns, a secret wildlife garden and enclosed duck pond.
 Outbuildings include a selection of stores and interestingly there is also the original stone built chapel.
 The private gravelled ‘In-Out’ driveway leads around the property, giving access to a detached double garage and affording plentiful parking.
 Those looking to work from home will be delighted with the B4RN hyper-fast broadband connectivity.

 Located in the quiet countryside village of Lupton that offers discerning purchasers the best of both worlds with a lovely rural setting conveniently positioned just a 5 minute drive from M6 access.
 Commuters will also benefit from the Oxenholme train station which is an approximately 15 minute drive away.
 You are spoilt for choice when it comes to scenic walks across the fields to Farleton Knott, Lupton Fell, Scout Cragg and the canal all available from your doorstep.
+You are also situated just a 20 minute drive away to the tourist hot spot that is The Lake District National Park, with its breathtaking scenery and endless activities for all the family, from walks through the fells to sailing on Lake Windermere.
 The popular Plough Inn is also within walking distance.
 Practically, a full range of amenities are available in the picturesque town of Kirkby Lonsdale, a highly desirable location just approximately 4.5 miles away.
 Families will be delighted with the excellent choice of local schooling which includes the Queen Elizabeth School in Kirkby Lonsdale, Casterton Sedbergh prep school, Sedbergh secondary and Giggleswick all close by.

 Stone steps from the gravelled driveway lead up to the heady entrance door, attractively framed by stone pillars for a grand entrance to this impressive home.
 The original pull door bells are also in working order, opening into an inner porch and further into the entrance hall featuring high ceilings and original cornicing and woodwork.
 Across the property, the original wooden doors have been retained adding to the characterful aesthetics.
 Equally, each room is adorned with period features whether it be the plaster work, picture rails, original built in cupboards or sash and stained glass windows.
 There is also a wealth of storage by way of original built in storage cupboards in most rooms.
 The entrance hall leads into a generously sized cloak room with a wrought iron sink basin and adjoining WC.